Do you need a 30-second video marketing plan for your eCommerce business? Read on to learn how to create the best product presentation videos.

-In the future, ecommerce customers will demand more product videos, and they will become as commonplace as still images are now.
+In the future, eCommerce customers will demand more eCommerce Product Videos, and they will become as commonplace as still images are now.

 Other Eccomerce Benefits of Video

 Hoping to reduce the number of product returns?
-Because product videos tell a more complete product story, customers know what to expect when the product arrives at their doorstep.
+Because eCommerce Product Videos tell a more complete product story, customers know what to expect when the product arrives at their doorstep.
 You’ll have fewer returns and complaints as a result.

 And speaking of having fewer complaints, a customer whose purchase is “as expected” is a happy customer.
 Those customers will trust you because they know you represent your products truthfully and they’ll buy from you again.
 That brand loyalty will lead to big gains in the future.

 Now that I’ve revealed why video is so important to eCommerce, let’s discuss the ways you can use 30 seconds of video to attract new customers, build your brand, and nurture customer relationships.

 Attract New Customers

 The first use of video is to attract new customers.
 With a limited budget, you’ll typically place videos on Facebook and Instagram.
 (With an unlimited budget, you can branch out into television).

 Facebook and Instagram are both visual platforms, so video ads are especially successful there.
 Social media users are already programmed to click and watch the videos their friends share and post, so watching your video is a natural continuation of that same behavior.
 If your video is amazing, it may even get shared organically or go viral.